MasterFloppa/Demon-Dungeon/README.md

 + Images folder contains the textures used in the game.
 + Models folder contains the models (such as the Demon skull) used in the game.
 + charactercontroller.js contains the code for controlling the Demon skull.
-+ tpcamera.js contains the code for the third person camera that follows the Demon skull.
++ tpcamera.js contains the code for the third-person camera that follows the Demon skull.
-+ walls.js contains the walls of the maze, their alignment and their colliders.
++ walls.js contains the walls of the maze, their alignment, and their colliders.
-+ main.js is the main javascript code where the game is actually running.
++ main.js is the main javascript code where the game is running.

 # Link
  Hosted at: https://masterfloppa.github.io/Demon-Dungeon/